National September 11 Memorial & Museum: Museum operation

-General admission tickets to the museum are $24, a price which has raised concerns.
+General admission tickets to the museum are $33, a price that has raised concerns.
 Michael Bloomberg agreed, encouraging people to "write your congressman" for more federal funding.

 When the museum opened to victim families and first responders on May 15, 2014, anger by some that it was profiting from souvenirs considered in poor taste was widely covered.
 Souvenir proceeds would fund the museum and memorial.
 On May 29, 2014, a U.S.-shaped cheese platter was among items removed for sale, and it was announced that all items sold would be reviewed by victim families for suitability.

 Families were further angered after a May 20, 2014 black-tie, VIP cocktail party for donors at the museum.
 Among the 60 attendees were former mayor Michael Bloomberg and representatives of Condé Nast.
 Family members objected to a party near unidentified remains; the sister of victim Robert Shay, Jr. tweeted, "Did you enjoy having drinks on top of my brother's grave last night?"
 Shay and dozens of other visitors were angered that first responders were turned away from the museum the previous day while staff prepared for the party.
 She said, "I am outraged that I can't visit my brother's final resting place without an appointment but people like Mike Bloomberg can wine and dine there whenever they want.
 This memorial and museum is sacred ground and last night it was desecrated."
 A retired FDNY fire marshal said, "You don't have cocktail parties at a cemetery."
 A mid-2014 proposal to open a Danny Meyer cafe in the museum's atrium was criticized.

 Placement of unidentified remains

-In an early-morning ceremony on May 10, 2014, the long-unidentified remains of 1,115 victims were transferred from the city medical examiner to Ground Zero, where they would be placed in a space in the bedrock 70 ft below ground as part of the 9/11 Memorial Museum.
+In an early-morning ceremony on May 10, 2014, the long-unidentified remains of 1,115 victims were transferred from the city medical examiner to Ground Zero, where they would be placed in a repository space in the bedrock 70 ft below ground as part of the 9/11 Memorial Museum.
 Reaction from the victims' families to the move was divided, with some supporting the decision and others calling the location inappropriate.
 Among the latter was FDNY Lt.
 James McCaffrey, the brother-in-law of 9/11 victim and firefighter Orio Palmer, who called a ground-level tomb a more dignified location: "The decision to put the human remains of the 9/11 dead in this basement is inherently disrespectful and totally offensive."
 McCaffrey said that the remains deserved a prominence equal to that of the Memorial's trees and pools, and that the ceremony was held early in the morning because of opposition to the decision.

+As of 2025, 11 of the remains have been identified and have been removed and repatriated to their families.